Sprouting Knowledge Policies

 * Without access to running water any one of the hand washing techniques described above is not adequate to safely remove bacteria and germs.
 This 3-step hand washing technique is recognized by Forest Schools UK as the only safe and effective way of ensuring hands are clean in the absence of running water.

-We have a temporary instructor who is able to step in if the facilitator is ill for the day.
-However, since the parents will know the children best, we also rely on you to help the children feel more comfortable.
-In the case of long-term illness or absence over 3 weeks, we will look for a temporary instructor
+You are welcome to send or not send your child in this instance.
+Since you will know your child best, we also rely on you to help the children feel more comfortable.
+In the case of long-term illness or absence over 3 weeks, we will look for a temporary instructor.

 Every child who participates at Sprouting Knowledge must be physically able to take part in program activities or have a support person who is capable of helping them participate.